krizzdewizz/ngoy-website/src/main/java/ngoyweb/app/doc/doc.md

 Whenever ngoy encounters an element that matches the CSS selector `selector`, the component 'takes over' the element.
 The component then controls the element itself (aka host element) and it's content (including attributes).

-The components template becomes the matching element's content.
+The component's template becomes the matching element's content.

 Given this `person.component.html`: